Mount Whitney Climbs

 At 14,508′ Mt.
 Whitney is the highest peak in the lower 48 states and as such is the goal of many a hiker and mountaineer.
 A well-maintained trail on the south and east side takes the vast majority of these people to the top and back.
 But, for the more ambitious of us, the climbing routes on the peak’s dramatic eastern escarpment offer a much more stimulating way up the mountain.
 Our choices are The Mountaineers Route, the East Face and the East Buttress.
 Not up to technical climbing?
 Try the beautiful ascent on the west side from Cottonwood Meadows, or if this all seems too tame, then up the ante and climb Whitney in the winter.

-Here in the Sierra are some of the most wonderful alpine rock routes anywhere.
+The Sierra Nevada has some of the most wonderful alpine rock routes anywhere.
 These are our favorite ascents, climbs that we will happily repeat many times – for the sheer joy of climbing on golden granite with sharp edged holds and cracks warmed by the California sun, in a setting high above alpine meadows and lakes.

 What makes these climbs classic?
 Position, length, quality of climbing and their beautiful settings all contribute.
 Great views abound on these, on the hike to and from the climbs and on the routes where it’s rare to have less than good quality rock on any of these climbs and many are on perfect rock top to bottom.